superbasicxyz/airtabler/README.md

 # Airtabler

-Wrapper for Airtable API written in Typescript.
-Meant to simplify the implementation of common patterns when using Airtable as a backend for an application.
+Airtable API client written in Typescript.
+Airtabler's aim is to simplify the implementation of common patterns when using Airtable as a backend for an application.

 ## Getting started